Lynne L. Dallas

 Honors and Affiliations

-Dallas is a founding member of the Women’s Corporate Law Professor Group and the Law and Socioeconomics section of the Association of American Law Schools.
-The University of San Diego has honored her teaching and scholarship, twice as the Herzog Endowed Scholar (1999-00, 2008-09) and once as the University Professor (2002-03).
+Dallas is a founding and current member of the Women’s Corporate Law Professor Group and the executive committee of the Association of American Law Schools section on law and socioeconomics.
+USD has honored her teaching and scholarship as the Herzog Endowed Scholar (1999-00, 2008-09), University Professor (2002-03), and Class of 1975 Award Recipient (2014-15).